Invariant Hochschild cohomology of smooth functions: Interpretation of the lower order cohomology spaces

+\begin{remark} Note that the formulation of \ref{PropositionObstruction2} in \cite{waldmann} lacks the assumption of characteristic zero, which is clearly necessary for the exponential function to be well-defined.
+For a discussion of obstructions in nonzero characteristic, which is a little more involved, we direct the reader to \cite{gerstenhaber2}. \end{remark}

 \begin{remark} Note that the above proposition does not classify arbitrary equivalences up to order $k + 1$, but only those with this specific form.
-However, in the case $k = 0$, where we consider \emph{infinitesimal} deformations, every equivalence up to order $1$ is of the form $\exp(\lambda [T_1,\cdot])$, and the only additional requirement is that $T_1$ be invariant. \\ This proposition also lays out a deeper understanding for the difference of the two notions of invariance of Hochschild cohomology: In the case $\HH^2_G(\As) = 0$ but $\HH^2(\As)^G \neq 0$, not all infinitesimal deformations are equivalent, but all \emph{invariant} infinitesimal deformations are, and their equivalences can be chosen to have invariant exponent as well.
-In the opposite case $\HH^2_G(\As) \neq 0$ and $\HH^2(\As)^G = 0$, again all invariant deformations are equivalent, but not necessarily using invariant equivalences.
-Hence, in the deformation-theoretic setting, the choice of what ``invariant Hochschild cohomology'' means relates to how one defines equivalences of invariant deformations: One may require the equivalences themselves to be invariant under the group action, making $\HH^2_G(\As)$ the relevant space, or keep the full set of equivalences of the non-invariant scenario, so that $\HH^2(\As)^G$ contains the appropriate information. \end{remark}
+However, in the case $k = 0$, where we consider \emph{infinitesimal} deformations, every equivalence up to order $1$ is of the form $\exp(\lambda [T_1,\cdot])$, and the only additional requirement is that $T_1$ be invariant.

+This proposition also lays out a deeper understanding for the difference of the two notions of invariance of Hochschild cohomology: In the case $\HH^2(\As)^G = 0$, all invariant deformations are equivalent, but not necessarily using invariant equivalences.
+If, however, $\HH^2_G(\As) = 0$, all invariant infinitesimal deformations are equivalent with invariant equivalences. \end{remark}